1. What is a “CPT”?

 3. Is NFPT recognized?

 Yes, NFPT is nationally and internationally recognized.
-NFPT has certified trainers for over 27 years and is therefore often times included among other pre-reqs to employment.
+NFPT has certified trainers for over 30 years and is therefore included as a pre-req to employment or within other existing employment pre-reqs.
 Though health clubs and wellness facilities will establish their own independent approved provider lists (meaning that NFPT can make no guarantee of being included on the list for every club/facility), NFPT does maintain prominent industry position and is widely recognized and accepted as one of the leading CPT providers.
+For most health clubs, the requirement for trainers is the they receive a certification from an accredited certification program – we have you covered there!

 4. Why is being certified with a company who has their program accredited so important for a trainer?